National Parks Initiative

 Jackson Lake at Grand Teton National Park.
 Courtesy of NPS

-In 2014, Grand Teton National Park added one plug-in electric hybrid vehicle to its fleet and installed three electric vehicle charging stations.
-The park also added five hybrid electric vehicles to its fleet in 2011.
+In 2011, Grand Teton National Park added five hybrid electric vehicles to its fleet.
+Subsequently in 2014, the park added one plug-in hybrid electric vehicle and installed three electric vehicle charging stations.
 The installation of the charging stations supports an initiative to grow a larger regional electric vehicle infrastructure network.
-This initiative will introduce quick-charge stations and electric vehicle use to the heart of the Greater Yellowstone Ecosystem and set the stage for government agencies, local business, residents, and visitors to begin using charging stations throughout the area.
-Working with Yellowstone-Teton Clean Energy Coalition, the park has launched an extensive education and outreach effort designed to eliminate unnecessary engine idling, reduce fuel consumption, and improve local air quality.
+This initiative introduced charging stations and electric vehicle use to the heart of the Greater Yellowstone Ecosystem and set the stage for government agencies, local business, residents, and visitors to begin using charging stations throughout the area.
+Working with Yellowstone-Teton Clean Cities, the park has launched an extensive education and outreach effort designed to eliminate unnecessary engine idling, reduce fuel consumption, and improve local air quality.

 See how the Clean Cities National Parks Initiative supports parks transportation projects.